How does this medication work? What will it do for me?

 Kidney function: If you have reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Rilpivirine is largely removed from the body by the liver and may cause liver problems.
 Decreased liver function may cause this medication to build up in the body, causing increased side effects.
+People with hepatitis B or C may be at increased risk for liver problems.
 If you have liver disease or decreased liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 This medication should not be used by people with severely reduced liver function.